Battle of Erego

 The Battle of Erego (also known as Beerdhiga) occurred on October 6, 1902, in Hodayo, about 70 miles north of Galkacyo.
 The battle involved British colonial forces, led by Colonel Swayne, and Somali troops (known as Dervishes) under the command of Haji Muhammad Abdullah Hassan.
 The Dervishes won by ambushing the British forces.
-The battle was an early conflict of the Somaliland campaign.
+The battle was an early conflict of the Dervish War.

+Background

+During August and September, the Field Force carried out small-scale clashes while moving captured livestock back to the coast.
+Major P. B. Osborn led a mounted infantry unit responsible for escorting supplies.
+The Dervishes observed these movements and occasionally attacked supply convoys.
+Reinforcements from the King's African Rifles arrived at Berbera in August and advanced inland, while additional troops were sent to strengthen coastal defenses.
+In October, Brigadier-General W. H. Manning arrived to oversee supply lines, leaving operational command to Eric Swayne.
+In the meantime, the Mad Mullah and assembled a large force of 12,000 horsemen after calling the Dhulbahante tribe to his standard.
+The British in turn mobilized a "Somali Levy" under the command of Musa Farah, made up of 1,200 levies from the Isaaq tribe, who were friendly to British rule.